-Once you have clarified to the swarm that these conflict resolution methods are the ones we use, some people will insist that internal democracy with voting brings legitimacy to decision-making.
+Once you have clarified to the swarm that these conflict resolution methods are the ones we use, some people will insist that internal democracy with voting brings legitimacy to decision making.
 But there is an important underlying assumption at work here: that the collective makes better decisions than the individual activists.
 As we have seen, the swarm organization relies on the exact opposite.

 The values we desire in a swarm are inclusion, diversity, and empowerment.
 But if we are voting on something, we are limiting the minority - not empowering them.
-We are letting a 51% majority decide what a 49% minority cannot do, things that those 49% believe would further the swarm's goals.
+We are letting a 51 percent majority decide what a 49 percent minority cannot do, things that the 49 percent believe would further the swarm's goals.
 It is therefore highly demoralizing.
-Also, we are limiting diversity, as the swarm might need those crazy five per cent of activists to succeed in a very specialized social context that only they understand, in order to create the perfect storm of different social contexts that cooperate towards succeeding with the swarm's end goal.
+Also, we are limiting diversity, as the swarm might need that crazy 5 percent of activists to succeed in a very specialized social context that only they understand, in order to create the perfect storm of different social contexts that cooperate toward succeeding with the swarm's end goal.
 Voting as a concept closes and eliminates this route to success.
-Finally, a swarm is legitimate only because it lets every individual include themselves on their own terms in order to further the swarm's goals.
+Finally, a swarm is legitimate only because it lets every individual include himself or herself on his or her own terms in order to further the swarm's goals.

 Therefore, "democratic legitimacy" is a contradiction in terms in a swarm organization.
-The process of voting actively reduces legitimacy of decision-making and involvement, and should be avoided as much as possible.
+The process of voting actively reduces the legitimacy of decision making and involvement, and should be avoided as much as possible.